Patrick-Duvall/learning/99_bottles.md

 2.11 Considering Options
 - Tie to bottles : Bad, can provide right output but test breaks if still working
-- Tie to dynamicly genreated string ... duplicate verses logic
+- Tie to dynamically generated string ... duplicate verses logic
-- Duplicate whoele string BEST hard to convince self
+- Duplicate whole string BEST hard to convince self

 2.12 Summary

-Code can be most cost effective if it is not clever or extensible but is easy to understand, cheap to write, and requirements dont change.
+Code can be most cost effective if it is not clever or extensible but is easy to understand, cheap to write, and requirements don't change.

 ## 3 Unearthing concepts